 Support the author

 This is valuable information I’ve synthesized over a decade of trial and error.
 It can literally save you from years of job dissatisfaction and self-esteem degradation.
-If this information helped you out at all as a software worker, kindly cite my article and consider leaving me a commensurate tip at Ko-fi!
-(If this helped you out as a software executive and led to actual process changes within your company, I expect it will save you tens of hours per engineer each month, so please leave me a very large tip.)
+If this information helped you out at all as a software worker, kindly cite my article and consider leaving me a tip commensurate with your salary at Ko-fi!
+(If this helped you out as a software executive and led to actual process changes within your company, I expect it will save you tens of hours per engineer each month, so I suggest tipping me at least 10 L5 wage-hours.)
 Thanks!